6. Mental Capacity Act 2005

 - Use and weigh up the information given in order to make a decision.

 - Communicate their decision – this can be by any means.

 If an individual is assessed as lacking capacity to make a certain decision then it is necessary for somebody to make that decision on their behalf (the decision maker).
 This could be a relatively straight-forward and daily decision, for example, what clothes to wear or food to eat.
 Alternatively it could be a much more serious and complex decision, for example whether to have medical treatment or surgery.
 Any decision taken must be in the person’s best interests – as per principle four of the Act.
 In coming to the decision the decision maker must consider the ‘Best Interest Checklist’ which is outlined in the Act.
 This includes consulting others involved in the person’s care -for example family, friends and other professionals –considering the wishes and feelings of the individual concerned – both past and present – considering whether the person may regain capacity to make the decision themselves and taking account of all relevant circumstances of the case.
 This is a non-exhaustive list but any decision maker must demonstrate how they have considered this checklist when making any decision on behalf of somebody who may lack capacity.

 When used correctly, the Mental Capacity Act provides a vital safeguard and protection for individuals who may struggle to make decisions for themselves.
 It should ensure that their voice is heard and considered in all aspects of their care as well as those of their families.
 It should also make certain that the isolated approach of the ‘professional knows best’ approach to decision making becomes a thing of the past as they are now legally obliged to follow the principles of the act in all their dealings with vulnerable people who may lack capacity.

-Please lookat the Multi Agency policies page on the Local Safeguarding Board (LSCB) to see the LSCB and LSAB MCA Policy Statement.
+Please look at the Multi Agency policies page on the B&NES Community Safety & Safeguarding Partnership (BCSSP) website to see the Policy Statement.